What Are Some Basic Rugby Terms And Lingo To Know?

 There are lots of terms in rugby that are important to understand to play the game.
 If you’re new to the sport of rugby or are looking to teach others how to play, check out these terms!

 Pitch: A name for the playing field in rugby, typically consisting of all grass.
-The standard rugby union size is generally 100 meters by 70 meters.
+The standard rugby union size pitch is generally 100 meters long by 70 meters wide.

 Offense: The offense in rugby is made up of eight forwards with the ultimate goal of scoring points.
-The forwards generally wear numbers 1-8.
+These forwards generally wear numbers 1-8.
 The offense must stay behind the ball carrier in open play or else they will be deemed offsides.
-Players can move the ball on offense by running, kicking, or passing it, however, the ball can only be passed backward or laterally.
+Players can move the ball on offense by running, kicking, or passing it, but the ball can only be passed backward or laterally.

 Scoring: Points can be scored in four different ways: a try, conversion, drop goal, or penalty kick.
 Each method is worth a specific amount of points.